monika-mak/AI-Heroes-PP4/TESTING.md

 <hr>

 ### Testing User Stories
-For simplicity and DRY principle, I had attached the list of user stories screenshot that is divided into 6 Epics.
+For simplicity and DRY principle, as the full list of user stories is already listed in the README [User Stories](README.md#user-stories).

-User Stories detailed inforamtion with each feature checked and tested making sure acceptance criterie were met. can be acessed in the AI Heroes [GitHub Projects Board](https://github.com/users/monika-mak/projects/4/views/1).
+The full list of User Stories detailed inforamtion with each feature checked and tested making sure acceptance criteria were met can be acessed via [Github Project Board](https://github.com/users/monika-mak/projects/4/views/1).

 ![User Stories1/2](/documentation/user_story_1.png)
 ![User Stories2/2](/documentation/user_story_2.png)